 You can improve your Spanish language skills just by sitting on the couch.

-You may have heard to this method referred to as “the American way.”
+You may have heard of this method referred to as “the American way.”

 Just plop yourself down in a comfy spot, grab the remote and get started learning Spanish with TV shows!

 In order for your lazing around to be as productive as possible, there are a number of ways you can aprovechar (make the most of) watching Spanish TV.